mongodb-partners/Atlas_to_Redshift/README.md

-  ii) Provide a name for the connection, and select "Amazone Redshift" for the connection type, the Redshift credential created in the last step.
+  ii) Provide a name for the connection and select "Amazon Redshift" for the connection type, use the Redshift credential noted down in the previous step.

+  iii) Note down the connection name.

-  Note: The redshift connection name is hardcoded in the python script.
+  Note: The redshift connection name is hard coded in the python script.
 Please note down the connection name, if you are giving it differently.

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/GlueConnection2.png)